 When I was a student at Miriam College High School, my friends and I used to pass our lunch breaks beneath a huge, twisted balete (read: banyan) tree.
 It had about three main trunks and was bounded by a crescent of three stone benches.
-There were other benches beneath much prettier calachuchi trees on the other side of the path that separated the Mini-Forest from the rest of the school, but I’d always been drawn to that spot.
-If you stepped between the trunks–which I only did once or twice–it felt like crossing a portal into another world.
-Not Narnia or Hogwarts–that was for the friendly grove of bamboo down the field–but a realm as sacred as a chapel and as feral as a stray cat.
-I began to draw at the backs of my exam papers a humanoid woman emerging from between the balete trunks during a dark night (I wonder what my teachers must have thought, haha).
-My friends and I only stopped hanging around the balete after a friend contracted dengue toward the end of our senior year and the administrators made the area off-limits.
+There were other benches beneath much prettier calachuchi trees on the other side of the path that separated the Mini Forest from the rest of the school, but I’d always been drawn to that spot.
+If you stepped between the trunks—which I only did once or twice—it felt like crossing a portal into another world.
+Not Narnia or Hogwarts—that was for the friendly grove of bamboo down the field—but a realm as sacred as a chapel and as feral as a stray cat.
+I began to draw on the backs of my exam papers a humanoid woman emerging from between the balete trunks during a dark night (I wonder what my teachers must have thought, haha).
+My friends and I only stopped hanging around the balete after one of us contracted dengue toward the end of our senior year and the administrators made the area off-limits.

 That same year, I read for the first time one of my absolute favorite anthologies: The Faery Reel: Tales from the Twilight Realm edited by Ellen Datlow and Terri Windling.
 In it was a story by Holly Black titled “The Night Market,” in which a young Filipina with an ugly birthmark must acquire a medicine that will cure her sister’s mysterious illness.
 However, that medicine can only be acquired at the dangerous and elusive night market, and she may need the help of a fae boy to get there.